BatGap Logo

 Rick: Well, good question.
 Let’s explore it.
 I mean, I’m just saying this is what the sages have given us as hypotheses to explore.
 And they presumably are speaking from their experience.
 So, how would we know if we are having the experience that they have predicted?

-Tom: Well, they also say that it’s just the normal everyday experience.
+Tom: Well, they also say that it’s just the normal, everyday experience.
 They say this ultimate experience is just the normal world around you.
 I mean, in all the Eastern traditions, they say that as well.
-And it’s the same text that say when you repeat two lines of this text, you will get untold riches in your next life, in the Diamond Sutra.
-And interspersed with these great truths are these… So I think these things about ultimate truth, ultimate reality, are not to be taken in a scientific view.
-These aren’t written in scientific times.
-They’re not thinking about particle physics.
-And, or maybe they are, but if they are, I’d say that is going too far.
+And it’s the same texts that say when you repeat two lines of this text, you will get untold riches in your next life, in the Diamond Sutra.
+Interspersed with these great truths are these… So, I think these things about ultimate truth, ultimate reality, are not to be taken in a scientific view.
+These weren’t written in scientific times.
+They weren’t thinking about particle physics.
+Or maybe they were, but if they were, I’d say that is going too far.
 I don’t think you can make those conclusions from your own personal experience.
-So say you had this amazing experience, you felt and you realize some deep truth.
-You would have no way of knowing if there was another truth that you just weren’t able to experience at all.
+So, say you had this amazing experience, you felt and realized some deep truth.

 Rick: Yeah.